greystate/project-template/README.md

 Currently, this is what I start with when developing a new site's frontend code.

-I use [TextMate 2][TM2] for all coding, i.e. HTML, CSS, JavaScript, CoffeeScript, LESS, XML, XSLT, C# and Kit, with [CodeKit 3][CK3] taking care of preprocessing and serving the prototype site.
-I can't tell you how totally awesome it is *not* to have a gazillion *node_modules* and *configs* that constantly needs to be kept up-to-date, just to be able to actually do some coding.
-But now I've at least *tried* to tell you :-)
+I use [TextMate 2][TM2] for all coding, i.e. HTML, CSS, JavaScript, CoffeeScript, LESS, XML, XSLT, C#/Razor and Kit, with [CodeKit 3][CK3] taking care of preprocessing and serving the prototype site.

+CodeKit is totally awesome because it frees me from having a gazillion *node_modules* and *configs* that constantly needs to be kept up-to-date, just to be able to actually do some coding.

+Another cool thing about CodeKit is that it can run in read-only mode if you don't use/need it yourself for developing, but you want to try out someone else's project.
+It will just read the config and build the files *and* serve the site for you.
+For free.

 ## Usage